 Believe it or not, we also took out a window on the other side of the fireplace (which also received a huge makeover).
 But we replaced it with a HUGE Nanawall that will create an amazing connection with the client’s huge outdoor entertaining deck.

 The clients were not huge furniture shoppers so they had several hand-me-downs and furniture odds and ends that didn’t work well with the space and also felt heavy and dated.
 In the dining room, we added a large new table and a fun mix of chairs.
 The breakfast nook got a custom upholstered bench and a fun statement light.

 The living room received the ultimate treatment with a new lounge-y sofa and a pair of cute swivel chairs, both in performance kid-proof fabric.

-We added a comfy ottoman that serves as a place to put up your feet or throw a boardgames down onto.
+We added a comfy ottoman that serves as a place to put up your feet or throw a boardgame down onto.
 The client was SO worried about having open shelving because she was worried it would look cluttered.
 I carefully curated every single shelf with a balance of books, frames, and fun objects.
-Overtime they can fill in the these areas with similar mementoes and the frames can be updated with new photos.
+Over time they can fill in these areas with similar mementos and the frames can be updated with new photos.

 I love styling clients homes so that it truly does feel like their own space that they can use and enjoy.
 Working on this project was a fun challenge to create an impact on how the family can now use the space.
 Let me know what you think!